2026 Fantasy Baseball Rankings: Sleepers, breakouts, busts from computer that predicted Raleigh's big season

 SportsLine simulated the entire MLB season 10,000 times and identified 2026 Fantasy baseball sleepers, breakout and busts

-MLB Spring Training 2026 is in it second week, and the World Baseball Classic begins on Thursday, which means 2026 Fantasy baseball draft season is heating up.
-The early 2026 Fantasy baseball ADP shows two-way player Shohei Ohtani as the top pick in most drafts, with Aaron Judge, Bobby Witt, Juan Soto and Jose Ramirez among batters going in the first round of many drafts, while top starting pitchers Tarik Skubal, Paul Skenes and Garrett Crochet are also regularly going in the first.
+MLB Spring Training 2026 is in its second week, and the World Baseball Classic has already seen a few games unfold, which means 2026 Fantasy baseball draft season is heating up.
+The early 2026 Fantasy baseball ADP shows Aaron Judge as the top pick in most drafts, with Shohei Ohtani, Juan Soto, Bobby Witt and Jose Ramirez among batters going in the first round of many drafts, while top starting pitchers Tarik Skubal, Paul Skenes and Garrett Crochet are also regularly going in the first.
 Those are relatively obvious picks for early in drafts, but finding value in the mid-to-late rounds is the key to building a deep, championship-level roster.

 Who are the top 2026 Fantasy baseball sleepers, breakouts and busts, and which 2026 Fantasy baseball picks can give your roster an edge this season ahead of MLB Opening Day on Wednesday, March 25?
 Before going on the clock in any 2026 Fantasy baseball drafts, be sure to see the 2026 Fantasy baseball rankings and cheat sheets from the proven computer model at SportsLine.